amrylnikov/Car-catalog/README.md

 ## Setup

+- Use this command to build the project:
-- Use 'pip install --upgrade poetry && poetry build && poetry install' to build the project
+> 'pip install --upgrade poetry && poetry build && poetry install'
-- Run project with 'python manage.py runserver' or 'python3 manage.py runesrver', depending on your console setings.
+- Run project with this command:
+> 'python manage.py runserver'